georgiee/coding-for-kids/slides.md

 ^ Scratch can be used as an application and online in the web browser through flash.

-^ Scratch 3.0 is in active development, based on HTML5 and will be released this August.
+^ The next version 3 is based on HTML5 and will be released this August.

 ![](images/03-how/scratch/scratch-mitchel.jpg)